 So, once you have looked through some online TEFL courses and chosen one that works for you, what next?
 Upon successful completion of your TEFL course you can then look for a job teaching English abroad.
 Finding a teaching job abroad is relatively easy, especially if you use the directory of positions listed at MyTefl.
 If you fancy a more direct approach, I recommend choosing a city you like the look of and starting to send out emails to various schools in the region.

 Schools are often so desperate for English teachers that many of them will offer you an interview right away.
 In general, I recommend trying to find a teaching job when you are already in the country; this will mean you are in a better position to actually check the school out, negotiate your salary and find a decent apartment.
 When choosing a school, see if you can find blog posts or reviews from past english teachers about that specific job, it will give you a better idea of what to expect.
+If you’re not sure you want to settle down in one place, why not make money from anywhere and teach online!

 How much can you save teaching English abroad?